budak7273/ARCahoot/protocol.md

 - `roomkey_new`: Roomkey string : Server should generate a new room key
 - `question_details`: answers string array, question text string : Send current question details
 - `reconnect_me`: Client's previous UUID : Server should delete UUID of message that came along and treat client as previous UUID instead
+- `question_response`: index of answer : Client submitting an answer for the question
 - TODO `start_game` : Roomkey string : Signal that the server should begin the game